Other posts from the On a visit to.. series:

 There is a place here that proved very special to me over the years.
 It was here that I made my first exhibition and shot my first show, and presently I am managing it.
 I would say that this is an “alternative place of culture”.
 It is called “La Zonmé”, which in Verlan (a French argot) means “House”.
 It is a cultural association with an exhibition space.
 In the daytime, it houses various workshops (Naturopathy, Art-Therapia, several types of Dances, Yoga, conferences, etc.), and in the evenings’ concerts, exhibitions, screenings, festivals, and other cultural events are organized there.
 It is cozy and artistic.
 You have the feeling that you are at home or in a friend’s living room.
 And you are surrounded by friends because almost everyone who passes by the association “stays” and becomes a friend and a part of the team.

 We can’t do without stopping by some galleries and museums.
-Show us some of your favorites?
+Show us some of your favorite ones?

 Without hesitation, I’ll take you to the “Le Pigeonnier“: Art Squat in the heart of Nice’s old town.
 At first glance, it looks like an abandoned apartment building.
 If you cross the threshold, however, you find yourself in Wonderland.
 Each room is painted and converted into an art studio, and each one of them has its own style.
 For 15 years dozens of artists have been there, whose traces we still find on the walls, the stairs, the ceilings, the closets and the furthest corners of this building.
 At present 10 artists share the space.
 Exhibitions of “external” artists are also organized once a month.

 Which book should we take with us on our trip to Nice?

 I already mentioned the Provence and Grasse.
 You may take with you the “Perfume” by Patrick Süskind as the events described in the book take place exactly here.
 Or maybe “The Man in the Iron Mask” because he was exiled to the island of Saint Marguerite near to Cannes.